airspeed-velocity/asv/docs/source/asv.conf.json.rst

 ``regressions_first_commits``
 -----------------------------

-The commits after which the regression search in `asv publish` should start looking for regressions.
+The commits after which the regression search in :ref:`cmd-asv-publish` should start looking for regressions.

 The value is a dictionary mapping benchmark identifier regexps to commits after which to look for regressions.
 The benchmark identifiers are of the form ``benchmark_name(parameters)@branch``, where ``(parameters)`` is present only for parameterized benchmarks.
-If the commit identifier is `null`, regression detection for the matching benchmark is skipped.
+If the commit identifier is *null*, regression detection for the matching benchmark is skipped.
 The default is to start from the first commit with results.